 What are some general tips and reminders for developing a competitive proposal?

 See some of our top tips below.
-Be sure to join our NCSC19 Call for Proposals Informational Webinar on January 16, 2019, at 1pm ET to learn more about our audience, needed content, and how you can write your best proposal.
+You can also watch a recording of our Call for Proposals Webinar or download the slide deck to learn more about our audience, needed content, and how you can write your best proposal.